newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-loans.md

 displayName: clean-energy-loans
 urlSlug: nj-cels
 id: nj-cels
+sidebarCardBodyText: New Jersey Clean Energy Loans (NJ CELs) will unlock capital for small businesses, catalyze the deployment of clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: New Jersey Clean Energy Loans (NJ CELs) will unlock capital for small businesses, catalyze the deployment of clean energy in New Jersey, and support Minority-, Woman-, and Veteran-owned businesses to participate in the State’s energy transition.
+  New Jersey Clean Energy Loans (NJ CELs) provides your small business with money to support the use of clean energy.
+You can get bigger benefits if you are a minority-, women-, or veteran-owned business.

 callToActionLink: https://www.njeda.gov/njcels/
 callToActionText: Learn more
 fundingType: loan